 In another bowl, stir together cranberries, sugar, vanilla, cornstarch and orange juice, toss to help sugar dissolve.

-Spoon the filling over the crust, pressing or shaking cranberries until they are evenly distributed.
+Spoon the cranberry filling over the crust, pressing or shaking cranberries until they are evenly distributed.

-Using your hand, squeeze remaining topping into chunky crumb topping, spread over cranberries.
+Using your hand, squeeze remaining oat topping evenly over the top of the cranberries, into chunky crumb topping.